 If you need guidance on referencing Indigenous Knowledges please refer to the following guidelines created by CAVAL.

 You need to acknowledge your sources:

 You must acknowledge and cite your sources.
 This is important to avoid plagiarism, whether or not you use the author’s own words.

 Plagiarism occurs when you use other people’s ideas, words or data as if they were your own.
 Deliberate plagiarism is a serious act of academic misconduct.
-The University of Canberra imposes strict penalties on students who are found to contravene the University’s Student Academic Integrity Policy.
+The University of Canberra imposes strict penalties on students who are found to contravene the University’s Student Conduct Rules.